Scalingo/documentation/_posts/databases/2014-11-24-databases.md

 ## Backups

-We are making backups of your database on a daily basis, however we don't keep those backups forever.
+If your database is in a paid plan (ie it's not in a "free plan") we'll make backups of your database on a daily basis around 1AM Central European Time (CET or UTC+0100), however we don't keep those backups forever.
 The following rules are applied:

 * Everyday of 1 month
 * One per week during the 2nd and 3rd months